Overview

 Breakdown of year-over-year growth.
 Each segment shows how many percentage points a specific category contributed to the total revenue change.

-Local Taxes is Primary Revenue Source
+Revenue is Primary Revenue Source

 Highly Diversified Revenue Base